 - Session 3: Turf, Planting Instructions, Plant Maintenance, Safety

 - Session 4: Landscape Design, Hardscape, Bidding and Estimating

-This two session course held in January will expand your skills in identifying deciduous woody landscape plants in the winter landscape.
-Since, here in NH, deciduous woody plants have leaves for only 5-6 months a year winter identification skills are very important in the landscape industry.
+This one day course will expand your skills in identifying deciduous woody landscape plants in the winter landscape.
+In NH, deciduous woody plants have leaves for only 5-6 months a year, therefore winter identification skills are very important in the landscape industry.

-In the first session, winter morphology including fruit, twig and bud features and bark types will be covered in the classroom.
-ID Keys that can help with identification, both those online and in book form, will be reviewed as well.
-The second session will be outside reviewing and practicing winter identification of common woody landscape plants.
+In the first part, winter morphology including fruit, twig and bud features and bark types will be covered in the classroom.
+ID Keys that can help with identification, both those online and in book form,will be reviewed as well.
+The second part will be outside reviewing and practicing winter identification of common woody landscape plants.

 Prospective NHCLPs planning to take the plant identification portion of the exam in March are encouraged to attend.

 The course has been approved for 2 NHCLP recertification credits.